Skip to main content

 Delivery Guarantees

-Webhook events are created atomically with their domain operations using an outbox pattern.
+Webhook events are created atomically with their domain operations.
 If the underlying transaction rolls back, no webhook is emitted.
-Each event is deduplicated by an internal idempotency key, so retried domain operations (like event reprocessing) don’t produce duplicate webhooks.
+Retried domain operations (like event reprocessing) do not produce duplicate webhooks.
 Delivery is at-least-once: a single event may be delivered more than once if your endpoint returns a 2xx but the acknowledgment is lost in transit.
-Design your handler to be idempotent using the envelope’s id field.
+Design your handler to be idempotent using the envelope’s id field to detect duplicates.